 Seoul City's subway system is one of the most convenient and fastest way to get around the city.
-It currently consists of lines 1 through 9 plus the Jungang Line, Bundang Line, and Gyeongui Line.
+It currently consists of 11 lines connecting various parts of the city operated by three separate organizations: the Seoul Metropolitan Subway Corporation, the Korean National Railroad, and the Seoul Metropolitan Rapid Transit Corporation.
 The color-coded subway lines make the Seoul Metro quite easy to use.
 The subway operation hours are from 5:30 to approximately 24:00.
 The estimated travel time between subway stations is 2~3 minutes.
 Train schedules can vary depending on the line in question.

 Please see the below for the Seoul city subway map that provides a full view of the entire subway network.

 - Subway fare is calculated based on the distance traveled.
 The basic fare is 900 won for distance less than 10km.